SIMs3D/sims3d.github.io/related/index.md

 <br><a href="http://resolver.tudelft.nl/uuid:13788271-e19d-41e1-b827-fe7535a66281">Full thesis (defended in November 2016)</a>

 <font size="4">
-<b>The relation between the computational effort and path length of A* pathfinding in an octree representation of an indoor point cloud.</b>
+<b>The effect of A* pathfinding characteristics on the path length and performance in an octree representation of an indoor point cloud.</b>
 </font>
 Olivier Rodenberg.
 <br><a href="http://resolver.tudelft.nl/uuid:fa1444c0-b957-43a3-9a9e-a0a7664bb6c8">Full thesis (defended in June 2016)</a>

 <font size="4">
-<b>Indoor Navigation to a moving target.</b>
+<b>Navigation to a human in motion by using points of interest.</b>
 </font>
 Tim Nagelkerke.
 <br><a href="http://resolver.tudelft.nl/uuid:b9e42100-1bad-43de-bd1f-87f47779460a">Full thesis (defended in June 2016)</a>